wjtje/esphome-docs/guides/diy.rst

 .. warning::

-    These configurations and custom components are *not officially maintained* by the ESPHome team.
+    These configurations and external components are *not officially maintained* by the ESPHome team.
 If an API changes or there's a breaking change, it's up to the author to update the post.